- Ski.com Home

-The Japanese Alps are home to several dozen ski areas, many of which surround the city of Nagano, home of the 1998 Winter Olympics.
+The Japanese Alps are a winter sports paradise, home to several dozen ski areas, many of which surround Nagano, the host city of the 1998 Winter Olympics.
+With world-class terrain and legendary deep powder, the Japanese Alps and Nagano draw thrill-seekers from around the globe, eager to dive into its alluring alpine adventures, rich cultural highlights, and unforgettable après-ski experiences.

 Hakuba Valley

-Hakuba Valley, which is comprised of 11 ski areas, is easily the most famous ski domain in all of the Japanese Alps—particularly among international skiers.
-Easily accessed via 90-minute bullet train from Toyko, Hakuba provides heaps of amenities and services for English speaking guests, as well as an ideal variety of Western-style lodging options.
+Hakuba Valley, which is comprised of 11 ski areas, is by far the most famous ski domain in all of the Japanese Alps—particularly among international skiers.
+Easily accessed via a 90-minute bullet train from Toyko, Hakuba provides tons of amenities and services for English-speaking guests, as well as an ideal variety of Western-style lodging options.

 Shiga Kogen

-Famous for convenience to the famed snow monkey hot springs and home of the women’s downhill, slalom and super G in the 1998 Olympics, Shiga Kogen provides an array of on- and off-mountain experiences.
-Made up of 19 different ski areas, which are mostly linked via slopes and lifts, Shiga Kogen ski domain features 80-plus kilometers of terrain all accessed on one shared lift ticket.
+Famous for hosting the women’s downhill, slalom, and super G events in the 1998 Olympics, Shiga Kogen provides an array of on- and off-mountain experiences.
+Made up of 19 different ski areas, which are mostly linked via slopes and lifts, the Shiga Kogen ski domain features 80-plus kilometers of terrain all accessed on one convenient shared lift ticket.

-Much like Hakuba, Shiga Kogen offers skiers and riders of all ability levels terrain options, however off-piste tree skiing is banned here.
-Groomer-loving intermediates will especially appreciate the ‘roy’ and mogul aficionados will be pleased, too.
+Shiga Kogen boasts an incredible variety of slopes, all paired with high-quality snow thanks to its title as Japan’s highest ski resort.
+They named it Shiga Kogen for a reason—“Kogen” translates to heights or highlands!
+Much like Hakuba, Shiga Kogen offers skiers and riders of all ability levels terrain options, however, off-piste tree skiing is banned here.
+Intermediates will especially appreciate the freshly groomed ‘roy’ and mogul aficionados will be pleased, too.

 Nozawa Onsen